 If you have never made crochet slipper socks before, drop your current WIP and give these a try!
-They are so much easier than they look, and you can easily adjust the size to fit your foot no matter how large or small.
+They are so much easier than they look, suitable for a beginner skill level, and you can easily adjust the size to fit your foot no matter how large or small.
 This pattern includes instructions for small (women’s size 6-7), medium (8-9) and large (10+) sizes, but really you can adjust them with a custom fit to your foot.
+You can also play around with different types of yarn including wool yarn, cotton yarn or blends.

 As I mentioned earlier, Lion Brand Ferris Wheel yarn comes in several different colorways with a beautiful gradient fade.
-I chose the ‘Cotton Candy’ colorway because I wanted to make these light weight slippers bright and cheery for summer.
-But there are also some nice autumnal color combinations as well as a beautiful coffee inspired neutral yarn.
+I chose the ‘Cotton Candy’ colorway because I wanted to make these lightweight slippers bright and cheery for summer.
+But there are also some nice autumnal color combinations as well as a beautiful coffee inspired neutral shades.
 So whatever your color preferences are, you will be able to find something you love!

 Cotton Candy Slipper Socks - Free Crochet Pattern

-Lion Brand Ferris Wheel yarn (‘Cotton Candy’ pictured) or approx. 140 yards of a comparable Category 3 yarn
+- Lion Brand Ferris Wheel yarn (‘Cotton Candy’ pictured) or approx. 140 yards of a comparable Category 3 lightweight yarn

-G/4.0mm crochet hook - I love Clover Amour or check out these adorable custom polymer clay hooks!
+- G/4.0mm crochet hook - I love Clover Amour

 Abbreviations (written in U.S. terms):